GyulyVGC/listeners/README.md

 ## Motivation

-Despite some Rust libraries to get process information already exist, none of them satisfies my need to get process ID and name of TCP listeners in a cross-platform way.
+Despite some Rust libraries to get process information already exist, none of them satisfies the need to get process ID and name of TCP listeners in a cross-platform way.

 Some examples of existing libraries:
 - [netstat2](https://crates.io/crates/netstat2): doesn't provide the process name (and it's unmaintained)
 - [libproc](https://crates.io/crates/libproc): only for Linux and macOS
 - [sysinfo](https://crates.io/crates/sysinfo): doesn't expose the sockets used by each process

-This library wants to fill this gap .

-It aims to be:
+This library wants to fill this gap, and it aims to be:
-- **Cross-platform**: it currently works on Windows, Linux and macOS
+- **Cross-platform**: it currently supports Windows, Linux and macOS
-- **Performant**: it uses low-level system APIs
+- **Performant**: it internally uses low-level system APIs
-- **Simple**: it provides a single function to get all the listening processes
+- **Simple**: it exposes a single API to get all the listening processes
 - **Lightweight**: it has only the strictly necessary dependencies

 ## Roadmap